51Degrees/specifications/pipeline-specification/wip/pipeline-concepts.md

 Facilities are available for update and installation of such data files.

-Where both Cloud and On-Premise variants of an Engine are available, they should arrange for the properties and values produced are compatible with each other so that the engines may be substituted in the pipeline without alteration to the consuming application.
+Where both Cloud and On-Premise variants of an Engine are available, they should arrange that the properties and values produced are compatible with each other so that the engines may be substituted in the pipeline without alteration to the consuming application.